 To define marriage is always to define it comprehensively.
 This implies a public advocacy of certain values against alternative values.
-Simply put, legal marriage is intrinsically linked to comprehensive doctrines and is therefore by definition, outside the realm of public reason.
+Simply put, legal marriage is intrinsically linked to comprehensive doctrines and is therefore by definition, outside the realm of public reason.33

-Again, while this argument also yields my conclusion, the notion of public reason is notoriously slippery, and it seems to me better to avoid it for something clearer.
+Again, while this argument also yields my conclusion, the notion of public reason is notoriously slippery,34 and it seems to me better to avoid it for something clearer.

-A third way is to argue that it is outside the state's role to legislate in a way that embodies a moral or religious judgement, and that legislating concerning marriage embodies a moral, if not also a religious, judgement.
-At first it might be objected that legislating concerning other institutions normally thought unproblematic, such as the institution of property, also embodies a moral
+A third way is to argue that it is outside the state's role to legislate in a way that embodies a moral or religious judgement, and that legislating concerning marriage embodies a moral, if not also a religious, judgement.35 At first it might be objected that legislating concerning other institutions normally thought unproblematic, such as the institution of property, also embodies a moral judgement, but I

-&lt;sup>33 Lawrence Torcello, 'Is the State Endorsement of Any Marriage Justifiable?
-Same-Sex Marriage, Civil Unions, and the Marriage Privatization Model', Public Affairs Quarterly 22.1 (2008): 43, 52.
+33 Lawrence Torcello, 'Is the State Endorsement of Any Marriage Justifiable?
+Same-Sex Marriage, Civil Unions, and the Marriage Privatization Model', Public Affairs Quarterly 22.1 (2008), 43, 52.

-34 &lt;a href="https://plato.stanford.edu/entries/public-reason/">https://plato.stanford.edu/entries/public-reason/ (Jonathan Quong, 'Public Reason', The Stanford Encyclopedia of Philosophy (Summer 2013 Edition), Edward N. Zalta,,ed.), accessed 31 January 2017, outlines various different ways of fleshing out the concept of public reason.
+34 https://plato.stanford.edu/entries/public-reason/.
+Jonathan Quong, 'Public Reason', The Stanford Encyclopedia of Philosophy (Summer 2013), Edward N. Zalta, ed., accessed 31 January 2017, outlines various different ways of fleshing out the concept of public reason.

-&lt;sup>35 Tamara Metz states that marriage achieves its value 'through the formal recognition and regulation of an ethical authority' and adds that this 'makes clear why the state should not be in the business of recognizing and regulating marriage as such': Tamara Metz, Untying the Knot (Princeton: Princeton University Press, 2010), 107.
+35 Tamara Metz states that marriage achieves its value 'through the formal recognition and regulation of an ethical authority' and adds that this 'makes clear why the state should not be in the business of recognizing and regulating marriage as such'.
+Tamara Metz, Untying the Knot (Princeton, New Jersey: Princeton University Press, 2010), 107.

-judgement, but I think it can be responded that the institution of property and similar institutions can be legislated for not on moral grounds but on the grounds of their utility.
+think it can be responded that the institution of property and similar institutions can be legislated for not on moral grounds but on the grounds of their utility.
 Can, then, marriage be also legislated for on the grounds of its utility?
 It seems to me that all the utility in marriage of which the state is entitled to take account is also to be found in other non-marital relationships, such as those enjoyed by couples cohabiting without being legally married.
-Some will respond that marriage has a special, perhaps sacramental significance, not to be found in non-marital relationships, but the point is that the state should not take account of this, since to recognize a sacramental significance would precisely be to embody a moral or religious judgement.
+Some will respond that marriage has a special, perhaps sacramental, significance not to be found in nonmarital relationships, but the point is that the state should not take account of this, since to recognise a sacramental significance would precisely be to embody a moral or religious judgement.